DepriFromEarth/hdd-survival-guide/README.md

 ## NCQ
 Enter BIOS and search for the storage configuration.Find your hard drive and set the SATA controller to ACHI.
 It should be like this by default, but if it isn't, enable it.
 Doing so will enable NCQ and allow the physical header to optimize where files should go. https://en.wikipedia.org/wiki/Native_Command_Queuing

+## Credits
+Thank you amitxv, MagicAndre1981, LinusTechTips, NCIX Tech Tips, Wiki, Microsoft and the Linux community